Welcome to the St Werburgh’s Primary School Governing Body.

 Would you like to become a Governor?

 - Parent Governors are elected for a fixed term of 4 years.
 Parents are advised in writing when a vacancy for a Parent Governor arises.
 This could be because a Governor completes their term of office or because they stand down.
 Full details of the eligibility criteria and the process for nominations and any election are provided at the time.
+The Governors have put together information on being a Parent Governor click here for details.

 - Local Authority Governors (L.A.
 Governors) are nominated by Local Councillors.